-We carry out regular audits in relation to our employees, contract workers and suppliers in order to evaluate any potential breaches.
-Audit standards are regularly reviewed to ensure that they remain fit for purpose and are compliant.
+We carry out regular audits in relation to our employees, contract workers and suppliers in order to detect any potential breaches.
+Audit standards are regularly reviewed to ensure that they remain fit for purpose and are compliant with prevailing law and practice.

-Throughout 2019 we have continued to incorporate anti-slavery and human trafficking into audits across key suppliers of facility management, recruitment and uniforms across our business.
-No issues have been highlighted as a result of these Audits.
+Throughout 2021 we have continued to incorporate anti-slavery and human trafficking into audits across key suppliers of facility management, recruitment and uniforms across our business.
+No issues have been highlighted as a result of these audits.

-This practice of regular audit and review will continue in 2020.
+This practice of regular audit and review will continue in 2022.